Mixmaster Fluids Near the Big Bang: Numerical Setup

 In particular, the flux term $E_{1}^{1}\del_{x}F$ cannot be written as a total divergence.
 Our initial approach was to split this term into a total divergence and the spatial derivative of the frame as follows

-A local-lax Friedrichs discretisation was used for the divergence terms while finite difference stencils were used to discretise the spatial derivative of the frame.
+A local Lax-Friedrichs discretisation was used for the divergence terms while finite difference stencils were used to discretise the spatial derivative of the frame.
 While this approach does not have the same mathematical justification as conservative schemes, it did allow us to stably evolve discontinuities in the fluid.

 A more fundamental problem with this approach, however, is that the variables $(\tilde{T}^{00},\tilde{T}^{0A})$ rapidly decay to zero as the singularity is approached.
 In particular, as the `conserved' variables become small, recovering the primitive variables\footnote{It is necessary to recover the primitive variables at each time step in order to evaluate the flux and source terms.} $(\mu,\nu^{A})$ becomes highly error prone.
 This, in turn, consistently leads to violations of the velocity constraint